"April 16, 2012 -- A stent that helps keep clogged heart arteries open, then resorbs, appears safe, according to a new study.

 Call your doctor right away if you have any of these signs or symptoms of bleeding:

 - unexpected bleeding or bleeding that lasts a long time

 - blood in your urine (pink, red or brown urine)

 - red or black stools (looks like tar)

 - bruises that happen without a known cause or get larger

 - vomit blood or your vomit looks like coffee grounds

 Do not stop taking Plavix without talking to the doctor who prescribes it for you.
-People who are treated with a stent, and stop taking Plavix too soon, have a higher risk of getting a blood clot on the stent, having a heart attack, or dying.
+People who stop taking Plavix too soon have a higher risk of having a heart attack or dying.
 If you must stop Plavix because of bleeding, your risk of a heart attack may be higher.